SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Portswiggger-labs/Newbie-labs/Access-control.md

  ![2023-11-08_02-04](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/0d23173d-b9b9-4cbd-b15c-c506093e1548)

-- Access the robots.txt file of the page and the "Disallow" part states administrator-panel
+- Access the robots.txt file of the page and the "Disallow" header disallows web crawler from finding administrator-panel

   ![2023-11-08_02-08](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/86233fe6-8a2c-47fd-b8d9-27b3174ce3f9)

-- Making a request to the page will grant us access to the admin panel and with access to the panel.I deleted the user 'carlos' and solved the challenge
+- Making a request to the page will grant us access to the admin panel and with access to the panel I deleted the user 'carlos' and solved the challenge

   ![2023-11-08_02-11](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/15dc1610-b752-4fec-9275-7762b8523ae4)